lenkaokasova-cloud/fMRI-Network-Segregation-Aging/README.md

 ## Repo Layout

-The `code/` folder is now split by purpose.
+The `code/` folder is split by purpose.

 - `code/primary/`
   Main scripts needed to go from screened participants to the primary analysis outputs.